George Fan: 2001–2012: PopCap Games

-PopCap Games and Plants vs. Zombies

 Fan left Blizzard to become an independent game designer for a year.
-Fan eventually became inspired by Insaniquarium and Warcraft III mods to create a new game.
+Fan eventually became inspired by his project Insaniquarium and Warcraft III mods to create a new game.
 Fan thought about creating a defense-oriented version of Insaniquarium for the Nintendo DS utilizing its dual-screen.
 However, after playing Warcraft III tower defense mods, he wondered if plants could make good defensive structures.
 Fan wanted to bring new concepts to the tower defense genre and found enemies ignoring the defensive structures unintuitive, which led to the use of lanes.
 The enemies, though initially planned to be aliens from Insaniquarium, became zombies to make the game distinctive from other plant games.
 The working title was Weedlings.
 After the enemies were changed from aliens to zombies, the game was renamed Plants vs. Zombies.

 Initially, Fan worked on Plants vs. Zombies independently.
 He became a full-time employee for PopCap Games after they convinced him that joining them would help him make the best game.
-PopCap set Fan up with a team consisting of Tod Semple, Rich Werner, and Laura Shigihara, who each filled the role of programmer, artist, and composer respectively.
+PopCap set Fan up with a team consisting of Tod Semple, Rich Werner, and Laura Shigihara, who each filled the role of programmer, artist, and composer respectively; Fan would also voice the game's tutorial character, named "Crazy Dave" after David Rohrl, himself.
 Plants vs. Zombies took three and a half years to make.
 Aside from Insaniquarium and Warcraft III, Plants vs. Zombies was influenced by the arcade game Tapper, the card game Magic: the Gathering, and the film Swiss Family Robinson.
 A critical aspect of developing was designing the game to be balanced between casual and hardcore gaming.

 Plants vs. Zombies was released on May 5, 2009, for the PC and Mac OS X. The game garnered positive reception from critics, being assigned an aggregate score of 87/100 by Metacritic.
 It quickly became the best-selling video game developed by PopCap Games.
 James Gwertzman, the vice president of the Asia/Pacific division of PopCap, revealed in a presentation at GDC China 2010 that the game had sold 1.5 million copies internationally.
 Plants vs. Zombies has been ported to various platforms, including the iOS, Xbox 360, and Nintendo DS.